pmdjdias/ua_infovis/VTK/Lesson_03/README.md

 ![Example using class vtkGlyph3D ](./vtkGlyph3D.png)

-Changemodify the theta (SetThetaResolution) and Phi (SetPhiResolution) resolutions of the sphere.
+Change modify the theta (SetThetaResolution) and Phi (SetPhiResolution) resolutions of the sphere.
 What do you observe?

 # Object picking
 Add a VtkPointPicker object to the interactor of the previous example to allow the selection of points of the model (use the setPicker method of the interactor).
 Associate a callback to this picker.